 In fact, there are only three models in their entire central air conditioner product line, and they're all single-stage air conditioners with single-stage fans.

-Similarly, only one of the models qualifies as a high-efficiency air conditioner, and it’s also the only one Napoleon makes that has ENERGY STAR® certification.
-It’s worthwhile mentioning that Canadian summers don’t typically get hot enough to justify the cost of an air conditioner that has a SEER above 16 to 18, but Napoleon’s highest SEER air conditioner is 16, so there isn't a lot of choice.
+It’s worthwhile mentioning that Canadian summers don’t typically get hot enough to justify the cost of an air conditioner that has a SEER above 16 to 18, but Napoleon’s highest SEER air conditioner is 16, and there's only one option in the recommended range for Canada.

 Another thing lacking from the Napoleon line is additional technologies and features.
 The brand has some great proprietary designs and unique component features, but they don’t have special tech like Wi-Fi connectivity, advanced humidity control, or any of the other bells and whistles that some other brands offer.